-Peleg and Ben-Ezra ([15, 20]) introduced a method for creation of stereo panoramic images.
+Peleg and Ben-Ezra [7, 9, 8] introduced a method for creation of stereo panoramic images.
 Stereo panoramic images are created without actually computing the 3D structure - the depth effect is created in viewer's brain.

-In [16] Shum and Szeliski described two methods used for creation of panoramic depth images, which are using standard procedures for stereo reconstruction.
+In [13] Shum and Szeliski described two methods used for creation of panoramic depth images, which are using standard procedures for stereo reconstruction.
 Both methods are based on moving the camera on a circular path.
 Panoramic images are built by taking one column out of a captured image and mosaicing the columns.
 They call such panoramic images multiperspective panoramic images.
 The crucial property of two or more multiperspective panoramic images is that they capture the information about the motion parallax effect, while the columns forming the panoramic images are captured from different perspectives.
 The authors are using such panoramic images as the input in a stereo reconstruction procedure.

-However, multiperspective panoramic images are not something new to vision community ([16]): they are a special case of multiperspective panoramic images for cel animation ([10]), they are very similar to images generated with a procedure called multiplecenter-of-projection ([13]), to manifold projection procedure ([21]) and to circular projection procedure ([15, 20]).
-The principle of constructing multiperspective panoramic images is also very similar to the linear pushbroom camera principle for creating panoramic images, [8].
+However, multiperspective panoramic images are not something entirely unknown to vision community [13]: they are a special case of multiperspective panoramic images for cel animation [15], they are very similar to images generated with a procedure called multiple-center-of-projection [12], to manifold projection procedure [10] and to circular projection procedure [7, 9, 8].
+The principle of constructing multiperspective panoramic images is also very similar to the linear pushbroom camera principle for creating panoramic images [3].

-In papers closest to our work ([1, 16]) we missed two things: an analysis of system capabilities and searching for corresponding points using the standard correlation technique and the epipolar constraint.
-Therefore the focus of this paper is on these two issues.
-While in [1] authors searched for corresponding points by tracking the feature from the column building the first panorama to the column building the second panorama, the authors in [16] used an upgraded plane sweep stereo procedure.
+In articles closest to our work [6, 13] we missed two things: an analysis of system capabilities and searching for corresponding points using the standard correlation technique and epipolar constraint.
+Therefore the focus of this article is on these two issues.
+While in [6] authors searched for corresponding points by tracking the feature from the column building the first panorama to the column building the second panorama, the authors in [13] used an upgraded plain sweep stereo procedure.

-4. System geometry
+3. System geometry

 Let us begin this section with description of how the stereo panoramic pair is generated.
 From the captured images on the camera's circular path we always take only two columns which are equally distant from the middle column.
-We assume that the middle column that we are referring to in this paper, is the middle column of the captured image.
 The column on the right side of the captured image is then mosaiced in the left eye panoramic image and the column on the left side of the captured image is mosaiced in the right eye panoramic image.
-So, we are building each panoramic image from only one column of the captured image.
+So, we are building panoramic image from only one column of the captured image.
 Thus, we get a symmetric pair of panoramic images.